 Best Ingredient Pairings

-- Hyaluronic acid: Pulls in water while oleic locks it in
+- Hyaluronic acid: Pulls in water while oleic acid seals it in.

-- Vitamin C: Enhances penetration and antioxidant action
+- Vitamin C: Enhances penetration and antioxidant performance.

-- Niacinamide: Strengthens the barrier while oleic improves hydration
+- Niacinamide: Strengthens the barrier while oleic acid maintains hydration.

-- Retinoids: Reduces dryness and irritation often caused by retinol
+- Retinoids: Reduces irritation often caused by retinol therapies.

 Who Should Use Oleic Acid?